AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 - **the empirical distribution of $p_A$:** how noisy accuracy is spread across easy and difficult inputs.

-Reported ACR uses confidence bounds rather than the ideal probabilities in our calculation, so it also depends on the sample count and confidence level.
+Actual ACR replaces the ideal probabilities in our calculation with confidence bounds, so it also depends on the sample count and confidence level.
 The curves reveal whether progress reaches many inputs, including difficult ones, or mostly extends radii that were already large.